Education

 Software

 • nbconv: An R package that implements multiple methods for evaluating arbitrary negative binomial convolutions.
-See this post for more information. nbconv can be found on CRAN.
+See this post for more information. nbconv can be found on CRAN and GitHub.

 Selected Publications